Cheeses

 Types of Cheese Made Without Rennet

-Here are a few types of cheese that are made without rennet.
-These cheeses are not long aged and are freshly served soon after their production:
+Here are several types of cheese that are made without rennet.
+These cheeses are typically not aged for long periods and are enjoyed fresh:

-• Cream cheese: This is a fresh cheese made without rennet.
+• Cream cheese: A fresh cheese that is made without rennet, offering a smooth and creamy texture.

-• Ricotta cheese: Organic ricotta cheese is light, sweet, rich and made with no rennet.
+• Ricotta cheese: Organic ricotta cheese is light, sweet, and deliciously rennet-free.

 How to Make Cheese at Home Without Rennet - Types of Cheese Made Without Rennet